← Back to Blogs

 • There are two fusion algorithms available in Weaviate: rankedFusion and relativeScoreFusion.

-• relativeScoreFusion is the newer algorithm, and likely the better choice for most.
+• relativeScoreFusion is the newer algorithm, introduced in 1.20 and made default in 1.24, and likely the better choice for most.

 • We would love to get your feedback on hybrid search.
 Please fill out this short survey.